 If you’re a runner, a tried and true method of preventing over‑use injuries is to only increase your mileage by 10% weekly, max.
 If you’re new to a walking program, the same caution should be exercised.

-After mild stretching, use a frozen water bottle to roll under the arch of your foot for 10-20 minutes.
-It may be possible to make an active recovery by wearing Orthaheel Technology to keep your feet naturally aligned, therefore reducing strain on the plantar fascia, while moving throughout your day.
+After mild stretching, use a frozen water bottle to roll under the arch of your foot for 10-20 minutes or apply a cold pack to the bottom of your heel.
+It may be possible to make an active recovery by wearing Vio Motion technology to keep your feet naturally aligned, therefore reducing strain on the plantar fascia, while moving throughout your day.